 Q: What changes have you seen in the market over the last few months/years in how companies are sourcing their meeting and event spaces?

 A: In general, we’re seeing that clients who previously haven’t committed to a full blown meetings management program are still looking to empower their employees to source efficiently.
 There is more concern now than ever for employee satisfaction – giving them the right tools to work effectively.
-A lot has changed in the way of how technology is being used in the process as well, which has changed the way business is being done in overall.
+A lot has changed in the way technology is being used in the process as well, which has changed the way business is being done overall.
 For example, travel programs that allow you to book how you want and give you “credit” back that you can donate to charity if you stay within guidelines.
 Given that, the palatability of allowing folks to book direct has changed in the past 18 months so we looked to address this emerging need.